aitorhh/mqttgw/README.md

 When you've succesfully setup the MQTT gateway you should be able to publish the following on the broker.
 ```
 TOPIC: my-device-endpoint/3303/0/5700
-PAYLOAD: 13.02
+PAYLOAD: 13.00
 ```
-If you have a device registered in AppIoT with the device endpoint of 'my-device-endpoint' with a temperature smart object it should now have the sensor value(5700) of 13.02.
+If you have a device registered in AppIoT with the device endpoint of 'my-device-endpoint' with a temperature(3303) smart object it should now have the sensor value(5700) of 13.00.

 ## AppIoT Setup